 3.1 Flexible tenancies are a tenancy for a fixed period of time.
-New Runnymede tenants are offered one-year introductory tenancy followed by a secure flexible tenancy.
+New Runnymede Borough Council tenants are offered a one-year introductory tenancy followed by a secure flexible tenancy.

 3.2 Introductory tenancies were created by the Housing Act 1996.
 An introductory tenancy is a probationary or trial tenancy for a period of one year granted to a new tenant.
-The introductory period allows the tenant a chance to demonstrate that they are a good tenant and are able to understand and maintain the conditions of the tenancy.
+The introductory period allows the tenant to demonstrate that they are able to understand and maintain the conditions of the tenancy.
 If the tenant fails to perform their introductory period satisfactorily the tenancy can be extended for a further six months under the provisions in the Housing Act 1996.
 Thereafter, the introductory tenancy can be ended using the terms set out in same Act.
-If the tenancy has been conducted to the satisfaction of the authority at the end of the introductory period or the extension period then it will automatically convert to a secure flexible tenancy in line with the duration stated in the tenant's tenancy agreement; the term being decided when the offer of a tenancy is made.
+If the tenancy has been conducted satisfactorily it will be converted to a secure flexible tenancy in line with the duration stated in the tenant's tenancy agreement; the term being decided when the offer of a tenancy is made.

-3.3 Secure tenancies are permitted in line with the Housing Act 1985, this act includes the parameters under which such tenancies can be assigned, succeeded to and terminated, including the grounds for possession.
+3.3 Secure tenancies are permitted in line with the Housing Act 1985, this act includes the parameters under which such tenancies can be assigned, succeeded to, and terminated, including the grounds for possession.

-3.4 The use of flexible tenancies for local authorities was introduced in the Localism Act 2011 with subsequent guidance set out in the Tenancy Standard in 2012.
+3.4 The use of flexible tenancies for local authorities was introduced in the Localism Act 2011 with subsequent guidance set out in the Regulator of Social Housing's Tenancy Standard in 2012.
 The rationale for this legislation and guidance is based on the principle that social housing is a scarce resource that should be focused on those that most need it, acting as a springboard to other tenures, and that local authorities should decide what form or tenure best meets the needs of local people.